Jakeler/Jakeler.github.io/_posts/2020-02-07-ltt-power-bms-chinese-protocol.md

 tags: software bms uart bluetooth battery protocol release
 # last_modified_at: 2018-05-12
 ---
 Smart (meaning with UART / Bluetooth interface) battery management systems are widely available from china now.
 Almost all of them use a generic protocol for the communication.
-They also provide a (Windows) PC Software and Android App, which works fine, but i like to add more features and make it open source.
-So i wrote the protocol definition in [Kaitai Struct](https://kaitai.io/), a specific parsing language with YAML syntax, which can be compiled to parsers in many different languages like Java, C++, Python etc...
+They also provide a (Windows) PC Software and Android App, which works fine, but I like to add more features and make it open source.
+So I wrote the protocol definition in [Kaitai Struct](https://kaitai.io/), a specific parsing language with YAML syntax, which can be compiled to parsers in many different languages like Java, C++, Python etc...

-LTT Power manufactured the BMS i got and is nice enough to provide a spreadsheet with a rough description of the protocol on their [download page](https://www.lithiumbatterypcb.com/smart-bms-software-download/).
+LTT Power manufactured the BMS I got and is nice enough to provide a spreadsheet with a rough description of the protocol on their [download page](https://www.lithiumbatterypcb.com/smart-bms-software-download/).
 Following is a introduction to the binary protocol, with graphs generated also from Kaitais Graphviz export.
-In addition i made Sigrok protocol decoder, to make it visible with from a logic analyser capture.
+In addition I made Sigrok protocol decoder, to make it visible with from a logic analyser capture.
 Everything is on GitHub in [this repo](https://github.com/Jakeler/bms-parser).

 ### Protocol Intro
 In gerneral every packet has a start byte `DD` and end byte `77` (all in hex).
 After that comes a command code, there are a few special values: 165 = `A5` is a request to read and 90 = `5A` a write request.
 Then ID of the field/type and maybe some body data.
 Size numbers in the graphs are (unless otherwise specified) in byte.